Matthewpco/WP-Headless-React-TypeScript/TWB-110/README.md

 ## 🙋‍♂️ Introduction

-- This task was to fix the metadata displaying the wrong information due to errors in custom implementation by contractors.
-Used a filter to change broken information in Yoast custom SEO plugin.
+- This task was to update Google publisher tags being assigned by custom ad code in our headless wordpress implementation.
+Added and updated tags to properly reflect new web site.

 <br>